About the Fellowship

-- Fellows are entitled to 3 weeks vacation (15 work days) plus appropriate time to attend one national cardiology meeting (AHA, ACC, AAP, APS-SPR) or nationally recognized training course per year.
+Fellows are entitled to 14 days paid vacation + 6 personal days plus appropriate time to attend one national cardiology meeting (AHA, ACC, AAP, APS-SPR) or nationally recognized training course per year.

 Scholarly activities are a fundamental part of the training program in pediatric cardiology.